Aquanty/rtd-hgs/docs/source/index.rst

 **HydroGeoSphere** to calculate the average value of a specified variable over a specified time interval.

 Input instructions !
-Input instructions !
-Compute post simulation average !
+Compute post simulation

 --------------

-|

 #. **id_name** Unique identifier, up to 40 characters.